 The City previously proposed to modify the requirement for the EHRT unit in LTCP Update Row 11a, as well as to replace the NSI tunnel in Row 12 with an alternative set of controls referred to as the NSI Projects.
 In 2017, the City informed USEPA and Ohio EPA of its decision to defer those requests to a later date.
 In 2020 the City informed U.S. EPA and Ohio EPA that it wanted to renew its request to eliminate the requirement for the EHRT and to replace the NSI tunnel with the NSI Projects and incorporated these modifications into a Third Amendment to the Consent Decree.
-During this reporting period, the Parties engaged in monthly calls to discuss these proposed modifications.
+During this reporting period, the City informed U.S. EPA and Ohio EPA of the City's intent to propose a 16 foot diameter tunnel in lieu of the NSI Projects as part of the modification involving LTCP Update Row 12.
+The Parties continued to engage in monthly calls to discuss these proposed modifications.